animo/minor-blockchain-2020/docs/entire-course/decentralized-development.md

 So far we have used Remix IDE in class to show examples of smart contract code and to check for errors.
 However, Remix IDE is useful for a lot more than just checking your code.
 You can use it to deploy the contracts you've written.

-### MetaMask
+### Connecting MetaMask

 In week 5 you made a MetaMask wallet account and received 1 Ether.

-[...............]
+This week we are using MetaMask to interact with smart contract code.

+Navigate to your MetaMask account (or redo the steps from week 5 to make a new one).

 > As you can see on the MetaMask account page, you can choose between multiple Ethereum networks.
 By default, MetaMask will try to connect to the main network.
 The other choices are public testnets, any Ethereum node of your choice, or nodes running private blockchains on your own computer.

 > We are going to use the "Ropsten Test Network".
 The ropsten network is almost the same as the main network, except that it is meant for testing.
 In the ropsten network Ether has no value and there's no guarantee your data will stay on the network.

+// TODO continue